nimbix/jarvice-helm/README.md

 ### Persistent volumes

-As mentioned in the installation requirements above, the JARVICE database (jarvice-db) and the JARVICE application registry (jarvice-registry) services require a that the kubernetes cluster have persistent volumes configured for their use.
+As mentioned in the installation requirements above, the JARVICE database (`jarvice-db`) and the JARVICE application registry (`jarvice-registry`) services require a that the kubernetes cluster have persistent volumes configured for their use.

-By default, the deployments of these services look for storage class names of "jarvice-db" and "jarvice-registry" respectively.
-These defaults can be modified in the configuration values YAML or with `--set` on the helm install command line.
+By default, the deployments of these services look for storage class names of `jarvice-db` and `jarvice-registry` respectively.
+These defaults can be modified in the configuration values YAML or with `--set` on the `helm install` command line.

 It is recommended that the persistent volumes be set up before attempting the